+44 (0)20 7078 5007

 My research interests consolidate around the issue of value and values.
 How do we know what value and values are?
 What do they do?
 I only realized this was my central concern recently when I was asked to summarise my work and noticed that all my research has been framed around these issues.
-Hence value/s has led me through issues of class and gender formation, an exploration of symbolic value through media and cultural formations; using feminist and poststructuralist theory, Pierre Bourdieu and to the economic abstractions of Marx, to help me understand.
+Hence value/s has led me through issues of respectability in class and gender formation, an exploration of symbolic value through media and cultural formations; using feminist and poststructuralist theory, Pierre Bourdieu and to the economic abstractions of Marx, to help me understand.
 I’m still working on this topic (it is my life’s work), currently attempting to understand how value moves on, through and with people as they live the imperatives of exchange in capitalism.
 But, more significantly, what remains beyond exchange?
 What matters to people?
 How do they formulate value/s beyond economic perceptions?
 I have been developing the idea of ‘person value’ through ‘value struggles’ to understand how different forms of de/valued personhood are lived.

-In July 2011 I became the joint managing editor of the journal Sociological Review, a major journal which has just celebrated 100 years of shaping the field.
+In July 2011 I became the joint managing editor of the journal The Sociological Review, a major journal which has just celebrated 100 years of shaping the field.
 I’m incredibly proud to make a small intervention into its illustrious history.

 I am delighted to have been awarded the following honours:

 Elected, Academician of the Academy of the Learned Socities for the Social Sciences (from 2003-)